OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 Consider once again the top level assembly that was created for :ref:`Getting-Started-with-OpenMDAO`.
-We would like to create a few instances of the Parabaloid function, and connect them together in series.
+We would like to create a few instances of the Paraboloid function, and connect them together in series.

 .. testcode:: connect_components